About GDP · Est. 1991 · Mombasa, Kenya

 2026

-Six interlocking programs — each one addressing a different dimension of vulnerability in Kenya’s most underserved communities.
+Six interlocking programs — each addressing a different dimension of vulnerability in East Africa’s most underserved communities.

-Three partner homes and a specialized therapy center for children with special needs — providing food, healthcare, education, and trained caregiving for approximately 590 children.
+Three partner homes and a specialized therapy center — providing food, healthcare, education, and trained caregiving for approximately 590 children.

 Learn More →